Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

 In ~5 minutes (depending on the bandwidth) the files will be transferred to your folder `forphmdeploymentbyadf` in your Data Lake Store.
 These files must be in place before the Azure Data Factory pipelines (described below) can be run.

 ##   Start the Data Generator now
-With the [inpur data for the generator](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/ManualDeploymentGuide/rawevents/files_datagenerator) uploaded to your storage account, the Event hub set up and the Data Lake Store created, we are ready to start the data generator.
+With the [input data for the generator](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/ManualDeploymentGuide/rawevents/files_datagenerator) uploaded to your storage account, the Event hub set up and the Data Lake Store created, we are ready to start the data generator.
 Once the generator is turned on, the Event Hub will start collecting the data.
 We will set up Stream Analytics job in the next steps that will process events from the Azure Event Hub and store in Data Lake Store and also push the incoming data to Power BI for visualization.
 If the generator is not running, you will not see streaming data coming in.

 <a name="gen"></a>
 ### Download and configure the data generator